ferllop/narciso/README.md

 ### Webs section

 Its purpose is to configure from which webs you want to get the reviews.
-Is an array of web configurations and on the root of each web configuration object are the fields that are common for all the providers type and inside the `specific` field you can put the configurations which are specific for the provider.
-Those provider specific configurations should be documented inside `./docs/providers/`.
+Is an array of web configurations.
+In the root of each web configuration are the fields that are common for all the providers and inside the `specific` field you can put the configurations which are specific for the provider.
+[In a following section](./README.md#add-a-new-provider) are explained the steps to add a new provider.

 The common fields are:
 - provider: Tells the scraper how to scrape the web.
 Each provider must provide (pun intended :D) its own code to scrape its kind of web.
 String.
 Mandatory